contentstack/cli/packages/contentstack-bulk-publish/README.md

   not used,
   then all entries from all content types will be unpublished from the source environment

+  --onlyAssets can be used to unpublish only assets and --onlyEntries can be used to unpublish only entries.
+  (--onlyAssets and --onlyEntries cannot be used together at the same time)

 EXAMPLES
   Using --config or -c flag
   Generate a config file at the current working directory using `csdx cm:bulk-publish:configure -a [ALIAS]`